Adin-Sijamija/MovieJunkie/README.md

 The local database orders movies into 3 categories "planned watching/watching/watched" offering users a easy way to track what they have or plan to watch.
 The entire app is created following the material design principles.

-The app can be found online at this location: https://appetize.io/app/14em06azddr21m4uyfexcn91xm?device=nexus7&scale=50&orientation=portrait&osVersion=8.1

-Some screenshots TODO....